expo/expo/docs/pages/versions/unversioned/sdk/network.md

 Gets the device's current network connection state.

+On web, [`navigator.connection.type`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/connection) is not available on browsers.
+So if there is an active network connection, the field `type` returns `NetworkStateType.UNKNOWN`.
+Otherwise, it returns `NetworkStateType.NONE`.

 #### Returns

 A `Promise` that resolves to an object with the following fields: